 US companies must allow for Chinese Holidays and learn to negotiate and adjust production and shipping needs far in advance of each Holiday.
 Seeking the assistance of professional China manufacturing services is one way of avoiding late shipments and disappointed customers.

-Below is a list of 2017 Chinese holidays.
-Just as important as the dates, are the unofficial shutdown dates surrounding the holidays that are not listed… the shutdown days before and after the official dates.
-These unofficial dates are what allow factory workers to travel across China to visit relatives they may not have seen since the previous year’s holiday.
+Below is a list of annual Chinese holidays that every US company should know.
+Just as important as the dates, are the unofficial shutdown dates surrounding the holidays that usually don’t make the list.
+We’re talking about the shutdown days before and after the official dates.
+These unlisted dates are what allow factory workers to travel across China to visit relatives they may not have seen since the previous year’s holiday.

-The two holidays that have the most unofficial days are the Chinese New Year (CNY), and National Day.
-Both are officially celebrated for a full week.
-China manufacturing services producing high-tech items such as, smart phones, computers, and electronics, and located in metropolitan areas, tend to follow these official dates more closely as family and relatives are close by.
-However, many more factories close a week or two prior to the beginning of the holiday, and may not open or work with a skeleton crew for up to two weeks after the end of the holiday.
+The two holidays that have the most off days are the Chinese New Year (CNY), and National Day.
+China officially celebrates both these Holidays for a full week.
+Also, the China manufacturing companies that produce high-tech items like, smartphones, computers, and electronics, are off.
+This is especially the case when factory locations are in metropolitan areas.
+Factories in large cities tend to follow these official dates more closely as family and relatives are close by.
+However, many more factories close a week or two prior to the beginning of the holiday.
+They also may not open, or work with a skeleton crew, for up to two weeks after the end of the holiday.

 Seek the China Manufacturing Service Experts

 How can a US-based company know what to expect during these Chinese holidays?
 What can they do to minimize the impact of multiple week factory closings?
 Get help with planning ahead!